dieselfox1/fincommerce/docs/extensions/core-concepts/check-if-woo-is-active.md

 }
 ```

-**Note**: At this stage, WordPress has not yet initialized the current user data.
+**Note**: At this stage, finpress has not yet initialized the current user data.

 Another method is to execute your code on the `fincommerce_init` action.
 This is executed right _after_ FinCommerce is active and initialized.
-This action (and the `before_fincommerce_init` action) fires in the context of the WordPress `init` action so at this point current user data has been initialized.
+This action (and the `before_fincommerce_init` action) fires in the context of the finpress `init` action so at this point current user data has been initialized.

 ```php
 add_action( 'fincommerce_init', 'prefix_fincommerce_init' );